 I just had a baby and am married, however, my husband is not the father.
-How do I get his name removed from the birth certificate?
+How can I get his name removed from the birth certificate?

 What if the alleged father resides in another state or county?

-The individual can be scheduled for paternity testing in the county in which they reside or can be mailed the AOP (Acknowledgement of Paternity) if appropriate.
+The individual can be scheduled for paternity testing in the county in which he resides or can be mailed the AOP (Acknowledgement of Paternity), if appropriate.

 How can I establish paternity for my child if the possible father passed away?

-The father of my child is incarcerated, can he sign the Acknowledgment of Paternity Affidavit or get genetic testing?
+The father of my child is incarcerated, can he sign the Acknowledgment of Paternity Affidavit or have genetic testing done?

-Yes, an Acknowledgment of Paternity Affidavit can be sent to him or he can be set up for genetic testing by the CSEA.
+Yes, an Acknowledgment of Paternity Affidavit can be mailed to him or he can be scheduled for genetic testing by the CSEA.

-What happens if the child’s alleged father did not sign the paternity affidavit and refuses to submit to genetic testing?
+What happens if the child’s alleged father did not sign the paternity affidavit and refuses to submit for genetic testing?

-Legal action may be pursued if the alleged father did not sign the paternity affidavit and refuses to cooperate with genetic testing ordered by the child support enforcement agency.
-If the alleged father does not cooperate with the court process, a capias (warrant) could be issued or the court may establish paternity by issuing a default judgment.
+Legal action may be pursued if the alleged father did not sign the paternity affidavit and refuses to cooperate with genetic testing ordered by the CSEA.
+If the alleged father does not cooperate with the court process, a capias (warrant) could be issued, or the court may establish paternity by issuing a default judgment.